Sunflowers in soft light representing healing and peace through trauma therapy in Denver Colorado

 What the First Few Sessions Are Like

 We don’t jump straight into processing on day one.
-The first sessions are about getting to know you — your history, what brings you in, what’s been happening in your life and body — and beginning to build the trust and skills that make deeper work possible.
+The first sessions are about getting to know you, your history, what brings you in, and what’s been happening in your life and body, while we begin building the trust and skills that make deeper work possible.

-You’ll never be asked to share more than you’re ready to share.
-Trauma therapy isn’t about forcing yourself to relive the worst moments of your life — it’s about giving your nervous system a chance to complete what it started, at a pace that doesn’t retraumatize you.
+You’ll never be asked to share more than you’re ready to.
+Trauma therapy isn’t about forcing yourself to relive the worst moments of your life.
+It’s about giving your nervous system a chance to complete what it started, at a pace that doesn’t retraumatize you along the way.

 Finding the Right Trauma Therapist in Denver

-The relationship also matters enormously.
-Research consistently shows that the therapeutic alliance — how safe, understood, and respected you feel with your therapist — is one of the strongest predictors of outcome in trauma treatment.
-A free consultation is a chance to assess that fit before committing.
+The relationship matters just as much.
+Research consistently shows that the therapeutic alliance, meaning how safe, understood, and respected you feel with your therapist, is one of the strongest predictors of outcome in trauma treatment.
+A free consultation is your chance to test that fit before committing to anything.

 At Full Bloom, several of our therapists specialize in trauma, and we offer EMDR, Brainspotting, SSP, and somatic approaches.
-If you’re ready to take the next step, schedule a free 15-minute consultation — no pressure, just a conversation about what you’re looking for and whether we might be a fit.
+If you’re ready for the next step, schedule a free 15-minute consultation.
+No pressure, just a conversation about what you’re looking for and whether we might be a fit.